konveyor/enhancements/enhancements/tackle/testing/testing-responsibilities.md

 Since testing could be considered as QE's responsibility, developers and Konveyor component maintainers don't need to care, so we might:
 - not run upstream tests, leave it for downstream product builders OR
-- not formalize upstream testing responsibilities too much to not make it over-engineered.
+- not formalize upstream testing responsibilities too much to not make it over-engineered, just put some integration tests to Hub.

 ## Infrastructure Needed